sebasjicha10/traffic/README.md

 ```

-AI to identify which traffic sign appears in a photograph.

 This project uses TensorFlow to build a neural network to classify road signs based on an image of those signs.
 To do so, it uses a labeled dataset: a collection of images that have already been categorized by the road sign represented in them.